cccbr/runningatower/content/docs/healthsafety/toweraccess/index.md

 *Figure 1: Terminology used.*

-Definitions are given alongside.
+Definitions are.
 - Newel / Newel Post: the central column of a spiral stairway.
 - Rise: the height of a stair from the tread below.
 - Tread: the horizontal surface of a stair upon which users step.
 - Tread Depth: the horizontal distance from the front edge of a tread to the back edge.
 For spiral stairs an indicative value is measured 300mm (12”) from the outer wall of the stairway.
 - Width: the distance between the outside of the newel post and the outer wall of the stairway.

 ## Areas of Risk